-We have audited the accompanying balance sheets of AC Immune SA as of December 31, 2015 and 2014, and the related income statements, statements of other comprehensive income, statements of changes in equity and statements of cash flows for each of the two years in the period ended December 31, 2015.
+We have audited the accompanying balance sheets of AC Immune SA as of December 31, 2016 and 2015, and the related statements of income, comprehensive income, changes in equity and cash flows for each of the three years in the period ended December 31, 2016.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.